trilitech/tezos-developer-docs/docs/dApps/unity/quickstart.md

    });
    ```

+   You can also use other tools such as the Pinata API to upload files to IPFS directly.

 1. To transfer tokens, call the contract's `Transfer` entrypoint.

    Like the `mint` entrypoint, the built-in contract has a `transfer` method that accepts these parameters and calls the deployed contract's `transfer` entrypoint: